executablebooks/github-activity/docs/use.md

 ## Include opened issues in your changelog

-To include issues and Pull Requests that were _opened_ in a time period, use teh `--include-opened` flag.
+To include Issues and Pull Requests that were _opened_ in a time period, use the `--include-opened` flag.

 (use:token)=